replicatedhq/docs/docs/distributing-an-application/airgapped-installations.md

 to set the Airgap mode settings.
 You can install updates and sync the license by downloading new versions of these, renaming them with the .airgap extension and placing them in the locations specified on the /console/settings page.

+## Adding Additional Nodes

+In order to add additional nodes to your cluster, just navigate to the Cluster page of the Admin Console, click the "Add Node" button, and follow the instructions there.
+For more detailed instructions see the [add nodes](/distributing-an-application/add-nodes/) page of the docs.